Global Glut Keeps a Lid on Natural-Gas Prices | MarketScreener

 EQT Corp. has curtailed nearly 25% of the output from its wells in Appalachia, holding it in the ground for when prices for the power-generation fuel aren't so depressed.
 Given the way canceled orders are piling up for export cargoes of liquefied natural gas, it may be a while.

-Natural-gas futures for July delivery fell 2.8% to $1.83 per million British thermal units on Thursday, down 29% from a year ago and well below what is needed to cover production costs for many companies.
+Natural gas futures for July delivery fell 3.1% to close at $1.827 per million British thermal units on Thursday, down 29% from a year ago and well below what's needed to cover production costs for many companies.

 Thursday's decline accelerated after the U.S. Energy Information Administration reported inventory levels rose last week by slightly more than analysts had expected to bring stockpiles 42% above the year-ago level.